Potstickers (Asian Dumplings)

 I have Mom to thank for all those evenings she had me sit with her at the kitchen table, wrapping what seemed like endless dumplings.
 Dad often joined us, and we’d watch random shows while gabbing and wrapping.

 You could always tell which dumplings were mine, because they were typically lopsided.
-I’ve gotten a bit better since then.
+My wrap skills have improved a bit since.

 To speed the learning curve of visual learners, here’s the shortest youtube dumpling tutorial I could find — straight to the point, quick, and easy to follow.